nodesignjs/tooltip/README.md

 ### Arrow

 You can configure a custom arrow element using the arrow parameter.
-By default, a `div` element with a class name of `cdt_arrow` will be added as the arrow element.
+By default, a `div` element with a class name of `ndt_arrow` will be added as the arrow element.

 ```js
 const arrow = document.createElement('div')